 (5) If conduct constitutes an offence under this section and an offence under another law, a person who is convicted, found guilty or acquitted of the offence under another law is not liable to be prosecuted for the offence under this section.

-[Section 107 amended by No. 49 of 2010 s.
+[Section 107 amended: No. 49 of 2010 s.
 85.]

 108. Harbouring child absent from place of residence